flecs-hub/explorer/README.md

 A live version of the explorer is running @ https://flecs.dev/explorer

 ## Usage
 The flecs explorer can be used in standalone mode (default) or remote mode.
 In standalone mode, the application runs 100% in the browser with a webasm build of Flecs.
-In remote mode, the explorer connects to a runningn flecs application.
+In remote mode, the explorer connects to a running flecs application.

 ### Connecting to a running Flecs application
 Before connecting the explorer to an application, first make sure that the REST interface is enabled: